Nella the Princess Knight: Critical response

 Emily Ashby of Common Sense Media rated Nella the Princess Knight 5 stars, stating the series is "a lot of fun, filled with funny moments and messy encounters in a place where berry bushes can pelt people with their fruits and volcanoes spew sudsy concoctions."

-Many have praised the series for its biracial main character and lack of gender roles.

 Awards and nominations

 Books

 A book, Nella's Unicorn Rescue, was released on March 7, 2017.